nextbreakpoint/flink-k8s-toolbox/README.md

 # flink-submit

 FlinkSubmit provides a solution for managing Flink clusters on Kubernetes.
-FlinkSubmit consists in three components: client cli, server api, sidecar controller.
+FlinkSubmit has three components: client cli, server api, sidecar controller:

-The client command-line interface provides the tools for managing clusters and jobs.
+- The client command-line interface provides the tools for managing clusters and jobs.

-The server api accepts requests from the cli and executes commands against Kubernetes and Flink.
+- The server api accepts requests from the cli and executes commands against Kubernetes and Flink.

-The sidecar controller is responsible of executing a job and monitoring its status.
+- The sidecar controller is responsible of executing a job and monitoring its status.

 ## How to build